vipulnaik/diet-exercise-health/notes/2023-09-27-dental-cleaning.md

   Remedy: it's time to get back to using the right side fully.

+* I've also been obsessively probing my teeth with my tongue out of fear of food being stuck in the wisdom tooth area.
+It's possible that this obsessive probing puts stress on the nearby gums.

+  Remedy: cut down on the probing.

 * In the last few days I've been using the floss picks for both meals, compared to the past where I used the interdental brush for one meal and the floss pick for the other.
 My reason for using the floss pick